-For example, tenapanor will, if approved for the treatment of hyperphosphatemia in CKD patients on dialysis, compete directly with phosphate binders for the treatment of hyperphosphatemia in CKD patients on dialysis.
+For example, tenapanor will, if approved for the control of serum phosphorus in CKD patients on dialysis, compete directly with phosphate binders for the control of serum phosphorus in CKD patients on dialysis.
 The various types of phosphate binders commercialized in the United States include the following:

-- · Calcium carbonate (many over-the-counter brands including Tums and Caltrate)
+· Calcium carbonate (many over-the-counter brands including Tums and Caltrate);

-- · Calcium acetate (several prescription brands including PhosLo and Phoslyra)
+- · Calcium acetate (several prescription brands including PhosLo and Phoslyra);

-- · Lanthanum carbonate (Fosrenol)
+- · Lanthanum carbonate (Fosrenol);

-- Sevelamer hydrochloride (Renagel)
+- · Sevelamer hydrochloride (Renagel);

-- · Sevelamer carbonate (Renvela)
+- · Sevelamer carbonate (Renvela);

-- · Sucroferric oxyhydroxide (Velphoro)
+- · Sucroferric oxyhydroxide (Velphoro); and

-- · Ferric citrate (Auryxia)
+- · Ferric citrate (Auryxia).